Requirements for Undergraduate Degrees

 All undergraduate students are required to participate in the assessment program.
 Failure to take assessments when required to do so may preclude the student’s right to register for the ensuing semester, or in the case of seniors, receive the baccalaureate degree.

 The University will make all reasonable efforts to assure that students have ample opportunities to complete the required assessments.
 However, certain precautions will be taken to ensure that students submit to the assessment measures and that they take the measures seriously.
-Further information regarding sanctions procedures is available in offices of college deans and the University Assessment Office.
+Further information regarding sanctions procedures is available in offices of college deans and the Office of Institutional Effectiveness and Assessment.

 University General Education Requirements